CapSap/norm-tribute/README.md

 ## Update
 Twitter has updated it's API and the search endpoint that I was using is now a paid feature
 ![image](https://github.com/CapSap/norm-tribute/assets/23469082/cf8eb49f-16bc-417a-8989-c62b6dd2fa35)

+I wonder how tricky it would be to scrape this info?
+Maybe a future project idea